angzhenma/dashboard-app/README.md

  **Status:** Work in progress.
 See [Known Limitations / Next Steps](#known-limitations--next-steps) below.

- App may end up not used for initial use, in which case it can easily be pivoted and customized for a wider range of use cases.
+ This app is currently being made as a security dashboard but can easily be pivoted and customized for a wider range of use cases.

 ## Tech Stack